-In the world of apps, nothing stays the same for long, so you can bet your bottom dollar that Venmo’s nonprofit tools will continue to shift in the months and years ahead.
-Still, here’s your snapshot of how to use Venmo for nonprofits as we enter 2023.
+In the world of apps, nothing stays the same for long, so you can bet your bottom dollar that Venmo's nonprofit tools will continue to shift in the months and years ahead.
+Still, here's your snapshot of how to use Venmo for nonprofits as they expand their offerings for charities.

 Full transparency disclaimer: For a number of years, Venmo wasn't a great choice for charitable donations.
 There were transaction limits and a whole lot of fraud, and getting back money was a real pain in the tuchus.
 Today, however, things are changing, and Venmo is a convenient, secure option for mobile donations.